Best Video Downloader Software for PC Mac 2026

 4K Video Downloader+ — Best Overall

-4K Video Downloader+ (formerly 4K Video Downloader) remains the benchmark for consumer video download software in 2026.
-The interface is clean enough for first-time users but feature-rich enough for professionals — supporting 4K and 8K resolution downloads, 60fps, HDR content, subtitle extraction in multiple languages, and playlist batch downloads.
-The “Smart Mode” feature lets you set download preferences once (resolution, format, save location) and apply them automatically to every subsequent download — a genuine time-saver for batch workflows.
+4K Video Downloader+ (formerly just 4K Video Downloader) absolutely remains the benchmark for consumer video download software in 2026.
+Its interface is clean enough for first-time users, yet it’s feature-rich enough for pros.
+Think 4K and 8K resolution downloads, 60fps, HDR content, subtitle extraction in multiple languages, and even playlist batch downloads.
+What I really appreciate is the “Smart Mode” feature; it lets you set download preferences once (resolution, format, save location) and then applies them automatically to every subsequent download.
+That’s a genuine time-saver for anyone doing batch workflows.

-The 2026 version added AI-powered quality detection that automatically selects the highest available resolution without requiring manual format selection.
-For Mac users specifically, the Apple Silicon native build delivers significantly faster download speeds than competing tools running through Rosetta 2.
-Pricing sits at $15/year for Personal or $45/year for Professional (unlimited simultaneous downloads, commercial use).
+The 2026 version added AI-powered quality detection, which means it automatically selects the highest available resolution, so you don’t have to manually pick a format.
+For Mac users especially, the Apple Silicon native build delivers significantly faster download speeds than competing tools running through Rosetta 2.
+Pricing sits at $15/year for Personal or $45/year for Professional (which gives you unlimited simultaneous downloads and commercial use).
+Not bad for what you get.

 JDownloader 2 — Best Free Power Tool

-JDownloader 2 is the open-source standard for users who need maximum platform compatibility and don’t want to pay.
-The 700+ supported site database covers virtually every major video platform, file hosting service, and streaming site.
+JDownloader 2 is the open-source standard for users who need maximum platform compatibility and simply don’t want to pay.
+Its 700+ supported site database covers pretty much every major video platform, file hosting service, and streaming site you can think of.
 The “Link Grabber” automatically detects downloadable content from URLs in your clipboard, and the queue management system handles multi-file, multi-site download sessions with granular control over speed limits, scheduling, and file naming conventions.
+You’ve got options here!

-The interface is deliberately utilitarian rather than polished — if you want something that looks like a modern consumer app, JDownloader is not it.
-But for technically inclined users who prioritize capability over aesthetics, it’s unmatched in scope and costs exactly nothing.
-The Java-based cross-platform compatibility means identical behavior on Windows 11, macOS 14 Sonoma, and Linux.
-For complementary tools that work with downloaded content, see our guide on best screen recording software for capture workflows.
+Now, the interface is deliberately utilitarian rather than polished.
+Let’s be real: if you want something that looks like a modern consumer app, JDownloader isn’t it.
+But for technically inclined users who prioritize raw capability over aesthetics, it’s unmatched in scope, and it costs exactly nothing.
+Plus, its Java-based cross-platform compatibility means identical behavior on Windows 11, macOS 14 Sonoma, and Linux.
+For complementary tools that work with downloaded content, check out our guide on best screen recording software for capture workflows.

 VideoProc Converter AI — Best for Mac Users

-VideoProc Converter AI solves the “download and then what?” problem by combining a robust video downloader with a full-featured video converter, editor, and compressor in a single application.
-For Mac users on Apple Silicon, the hardware-accelerated processing delivers 4K-to-1080p compression at up to 47x real-time speed — meaning a 1-hour 4K file compresses in under 2 minutes.
-The AI deinterlacing and frame interpolation features produce noticeably cleaner output than basic conversion tools.
+VideoProc Converter AI solves that common “download and then what?” problem by combining a solid video downloader with a full-featured video converter, editor, and compressor all in one app.
+For Mac users on Apple Silicon, the hardware-accelerated processing delivers 4K-to-1080p compression at up to 47x real-time speed.
+What does that mean?
+A 1-hour 4K file compresses in under 2 minutes.
+The AI deinterlacing and frame interpolation features also produce noticeably cleaner output than basic conversion tools, which is a big win.

 The download module supports batch downloading from 1,000+ sites with automatic format detection.
-The built-in subtitle downloader and merger works seamlessly with the conversion pipeline — useful for offline language learning or accessibility workflows.
-At $42.99 for lifetime Mac license, it represents strong value for users who regularly work with video files beyond just downloading them.
+And the built-in subtitle downloader and merger works smoothly with the conversion pipeline, which is super useful for offline language learning or accessibility workflows.
+At $42.99 for a lifetime Mac license, it really represents strong value for users who regularly work with video files beyond just downloading them.

 ClipGrab — Best for Casual Users

-ClipGrab prioritizes simplicity over power.
-The interface is three clicks: paste URL, choose quality, download.
-No configuration, no queue management, no plugin ecosystem to navigate.
+ClipGrab prioritizes simplicity over power, and that’s its charm.
+The interface is literally three clicks: paste URL, choose quality, download.
+No configuration, no queue management, no confusing plugin ecosystem to navigate.
 It handles all major platforms and most streaming sites reliably, supporting up to 1080p (though not 4K in the current version).
-For users who download videos occasionally rather than systematically, ClipGrab’s zero-learning-curve approach is genuinely valuable.
-It’s also completely free with no premium upsell.
+For users who just download videos occasionally, rather than systematically, ClipGrab’s zero-learning-curve approach is genuinely valuable.
+Did I mention it’s also completely free with no premium upsell?

 yt-dlp — Best CLI Tool for Developers

-yt-dlp is a community-maintained fork of youtube-dl that has become the de facto standard for command-line video downloading.
-Its capability ceiling is effectively unlimited — extract specific time ranges, download audio-only streams in FLAC or OPUS, pipe output directly to ffmpeg for real-time processing, integrate into shell scripts and Python workflows.
-The 1,800+ supported site list is updated weekly by the open-source community.
+yt-dlp is a community-maintained fork of youtube-dl that’s become the de facto standard for command-line video downloading.
+Its capability ceiling?
+Effectively unlimited.
+You can extract specific time ranges, download audio-only streams in FLAC or OPUS, pipe output directly to ffmpeg for real-time processing, and even integrate it into shell scripts and Python workflows.
+Plus, the 1,800+ supported site list gets updated weekly by the open-source community, so it’s always current.

-Learning curve is real — command-line proficiency required.
+The learning curve is real, though — command-line proficiency is definitely required.
 But for developers embedding video download capability into applications, automated archival workflows, or anyone who needs scriptable, batch-processable video downloads, yt-dlp has no practical competition.
-Installation via pip, Homebrew, or winget takes under a minute.
+Installation via pip, Homebrew, or winget takes under a minute, so you can get started quickly.

 Platform Compatibility Table